- Home

 - Parking: On-site parking daily rate: $35.00; Valet $45.00.

-- Amenities: The hotel has an indoor pool, a spa and 24hr fitness center.
+- Amenities: The hotel has an indoor pool, a spa and 24hr fitness center and complimentary high speed Internet access for guest rooms.
 The hotel offers a Sheraton Club for Platinum, Titanium, and Ambassador Elite Members, plus one guest.

 - Dining: The hotel has an on-site restaurant.